Box of 20 Tests

 Wait 15 minutes after the last alcohol intake or drink a glass of water before testing.

-Bring the pouch to room temperature (15-30°C or 59-86°F) before opening.
+Bring the pouch to room temperature (59–86°F or 15–30°C) before opening.
 Remove the detector from the sealed pouch.
 Do not touch the Mouthpiece to avoid contamination.

 Hold the middle of the detector.
 Firmly squeeze the detector to break the Inner Glass Tube.
 Perform the test as soon as possible to avoid the effects of humidity.
 Do not crush or bend the detector.

-Hold the middle of the detector horizontally.
-Take a deep breath.
-Blow hard into the Mouthpiece, in the same direction as the Detector Arrows.
-Blow hard into the detector for 12 seconds.
+Hold the detector vertically with the arrows on the detector pointing down.
+Take a deep breath then blow down into the Mouthpiece in the same direction as the Detector Arrows.
+Blow hard into the detector for 12 seconds without stopping to take another breath.

 Note: Failure to blow hard, or for 12 seconds, may cause false results.
 Do not inhale while blowing into the detector.

-Shake the detector slightly to distribute the crystals evenly in the Test Window.
+Shake the detector from side to side and in the horizontal position to distribute the crystals evenly in the Test Window.

-Read results at 2 minutes by comparing the color of the majority of crystals to the Color Chart on the detector label.
-Do not read results after 5 minutes.
+Read results after 2 minutes by comparing the color of the majority of crystals to the Color Chart on the detector label.
+Do not read results after 15 minutes.

-NEGATIVE: Majority of the crystals are more yellow than the Color Chart on the detector label.
+NEGATIVE: The majority of the crystals are yellow, light yellow, or light green, but still more yellow than the first color block of the Color Chart on the detector label.
 The relative BAC is below the cutoff level of the detector.
-The crystals may be lighter than the crystals from an unused detector.

 Alcohol impairs judgment.
-The test should be performed by someone who is not under the influence of alcohol.
+The test should be administered and interpreted by someone who is not under the influence of alcohol.

 The Breath Alcohol Detector is a screening test.
 It cannot detect exact BAC.
 Confirm results with an approved alcohol test before taking legal action.
 The test should not be used to determine if the user is capable of operating machinery or driving.
 Actions of any person, based on the outcome of the test, are at the person's own risk.